 Infectious and Vascular Disease Testing

-The following infectious disease tests can be performed if these disorders are being considered in the etiology of cold agglutinin disease:
+Tests for the following infectious diseases can be performed if these disorders are being considered in the etiology of cold agglutinin disease:

 If collagen vascular disease is a possibility, blood tests for the following disorders should be performed: